Douglas Shire Council

 businesses lost several hundred thousand dollars.
 Council declared

 in the media that the whole operation had been a great success and

 also treated North Douglas business owners with the utmost contempt

 in letters and in a meeting.
-Soon after the CEO announced her resignation,
+The fact that the North Douglas businesses

 This situation shows how the North Douglas community is viewed and

 treated by their council, where else would a council cut off access

 to half their shire for five days without even considering or attempting